pydio/pydio-doc-developer-guide/1_preset_jobs/16_tika-clean-contents.md

 [:image:1_preset_jobs/capture-tika-clean-contents.png]

 Apache Tika is an independant, open source, content extractor that supports a very wide range of file formats.
-It can even support OCR for extracting text from images.
-See the dedicated job for content extraction.
+It can even support OCR for extracting text from images (see the dedicated job for content extraction).

 This job is here to clean textual  content that is stored on the Cells-side when deleting a file.

 ### Parameters